tonyfischetti/assertr/cran-comments.md

 ## R CMD check results

-When checked locally with --as-cran and --no-manual there were no ERRORs, WARNINGS, and one NOTE about "License components with restrictions..." which I tried to fix--and read the manual about--but could not.
+When checked locally with --as-cran and --no-manual there were no ERRORs, WARNINGs, or NOTEs